saisandeepvaddi/react-auth-firebase/README.md

   * description: method to sign in using Facebook oAuth
   * arguments: none

+* signInWithGithub: Function

+  * description: method to sign in using Github oAuth
+  * arguments: none

+* signInWithTwitter: Function

+  * description: method to sign in using Twitter oAuth
+  * arguments: none

 * googleAccessToken: String

   * description: Gives a google access token to access Google APIs
   * will be _null_ if returnAccessToken is false in authConfig

 * facebookAccessToken: String

   * description: Gives a facebook access token to access Facebook APIs
   * will be _null_ if returnAccessToken is false in authConfig

+* githubAccessToken: String

+  * description: Gives a github access token to access Github APIs
+  * will be _null_ if returnAccessToken is false in authConfig

+* twitterAccessToken: String

+  * description: Gives a twitter access token to access Twitter APIs
+  * will be _null_ if returnAccessToken is false in authConfig

+* twitterSecret: String
+  * description: Gives a twitter secret to access Twitter APIs
+  * will be _null_ if returnSecret is false in authConfig

 - signOut: Function